Eid-El-Kabir: Obaseki urges Muslims to reflect on key messages of festival

 “Sadly, we also have one of the highest death rates from COVID-19 in Nigeria.
 75 per cent of those who have died from COVID-19 are our older citizens.

-Obaseki further said that “This mortality rate is of serious concern to the state government because many of these deaths could have been prevented if citizens adhered to COVID-19 prevention regulations.
-I am therefore urging everyone to observe the guidelines to prevent the spread of Coronavirus such as regular hand washing under running water and use of alcohol-based sanitiser; and avoiding gatherings with a large number of persons.”
+Obaseki further said that “This mortality rate is of serious concern to the state government, because many of these deaths could have been prevented if citizens adhered to COVID-19 prevention regulations.
+I am therefore urging everyone to observe the guidelines to prevent the spread of coronavirus such as regular hand washing under running water and use of alcohol-based sanitiser; and avoiding gatherings with large number of persons.”

 On the revised 2020 Budget of the state, occasioned by the economic and financial impact of the coronavirus pandemic, he said: “We have had to reduce our 2020 budget by 30 per cent from N179bn earlier proposed to N128.8bn” and assured that “Despite the reduction in the budget, we would continue to meet our statutory obligation to workers and pensioners and sustain critical sectors of the economy.